(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the arbi is roasted until crisp provides the absolute secret to achieved a professional-grade nutty flavor.
+• Ensuring the arbi is roasted until crisp provides the absolute secret to achieved a nutty flavor.

 Nutritional Information(Per 1 bowl (150g))